The Flash: Rebirth: Aftermath

 With Barry Allen retold origin and his continuity, The Flash: Rebirth sets the stage for Flashpoint where Barry travels back in time to save his mother's life which alters the timeline, resulting in New 52 reboot and DC Rebirth continuity.
-Following his retelling origin, The Flash: Rebirth made historical changes to Flash's Mytho following his first appearance in Showcase #4 to his sacrificial death on Crisis On Infinite Earths up to his time travel impact on Flashpoint.
+Following his retelling origin, The Flash: Rebirth made historical changes to Flash's mythos following his first appearance in Showcase #4 to his sacrificial death on Crisis On Infinite Earths up to his time travel impact on Flashpoint.
 The Flash serves at the forefront of the DC universe following his revival of the Flash mythos.
-The origin of the Speed Force was created by accident when Barry got struck by a bolt of lightning gaining super-speed proven that Barry is the main source to all speedsters from past to present.
-Thawne was aware of Barry's existence and that without Barry's presence, Thawne will be erased from the timestream which is why he choose to spare him and instead ruined his life following the death of Barry's mother.
+The origin of the Speed Force was created by accident when Barry got struck by a bolt of lightning gaining super-speed proving that Barry is the main source to all speedsters from past, present, and future.
+Thawne was aware of Barry's existence and that without Barry's presence, Thawne would be erased from the timestream which explains why he chose to spare Barry and instead ruined his life following the death of Barry's mother.

 The origin of Thawne's grudge against Barry Allen was later retconned including his early life which led down his path to becoming Flash's greatest enemy.
 With the creation of the Negative Speed Force and his presence on Flashpoint, Thawne later becomes the living paradox, a being without a past or future.
 He usually resurrected himself after suffering multiple deaths.

-During Joshua Willaimson's run on the Flash Age storyline, the villain named Paradox is well aware of Flash's altering timeline and accuses him of his transformation, planning to destroy him and his timeline.
+During Joshua Williamson's run on the Flash Age storyline, the villain named Paradox is well aware of Flash's altering timeline and accuses him of his transformation, planning to destroy him and his timeline.
 Aftermath, Thawne successfully alters Paradox's history and restores the timeline.
 In Finish Line event, Barry forgives Thawne and apologizes for his suffering, in which he alters Thawne's timelines and erases him from his history as the Reverse-Flash.